MarcArizaAlborni/Development_Plataformas/Development-Delivery/Game/README.md

 - When the player starts combat (An enemy has detected the player nearby), a different music will be played.
 - Teleporting platforms that allow the player to cover great distances and move around the map in an easier way.
 - Dash has a cooldown that will not allow players to spam the move to fly across the level
+- After Killing an enemy, the corpse will stay in the map.

 ## UML